Film Star Ben-Hur Made Peace With Frisian Raiders

 In Stevens' play The Lovers, Bronwyn is named Douane.
 The main character’s name is almost the same, namely Chrysagon de la Crux, and he is riding a black stallion.
 His brother Draco is described as "young, lean, and sculptured with hot eyes and blond, poll-cropped hair.
 And that the ancestral strain of Nordic barbarians shows in him."

-The whole conflict with the Frisians, however, isn't part of the play at all.
+The whole conflict with the Frisians, however, is not part of the play at all.
 This is, of course, historically more truthful than all those barbaric Frisian pirates in the movie The War Lord.
 Frisians, as everyone knows, always were such peace-loving people in the Middle Ages.
-Indeed, the only reference to Frisians in the play The Lovers can be found in Act III, where Chrysagon says to Douane (as said, known as Bronwyn in the movie The War Lord):
+Indeed, the only reference to Frisians in the play The Lovers can be found in Act III, where Chrysagon says to Douane—as said earlier, known as Bronwyn in the movie The War Lord:

 This Frisia or Friesland thing somehow must have sprouted out of Stevens imagination.
-But how did he come up with Frisia?
+But how did this American writer come up with Frisia of all places?
 Another interesting question is, where did Schaffner get this idea of medieval Frisian pirates from back in the '50s?
+How was he better educated in regional history than most school kids in Germany and the Netherlands about the Middle Ages?

-Our guess is from the Gesta Normannorum Ducum (GND) by William of Jumièges, written in 1070, or in 1071.
-It has the ingredients raiders, Normandy and Frisia, just like the play and the movie.
+Our guess is from the Gesta Normannorum Ducum (GND) by William of Jumièges, written in 1070 or 1071.
+It includes the ingredients raiders, Normandy, and Frisia, just like the play and the movie.
 The GND is one of the most important historical sources about the medieval history of Normandy.
 It tells about the campaigns of Rollo, also known as Hrólfr, ruler of Normandy, and the raiding expeditions in Flanders and Frisia.
-Check for more our blog post Frisia, a Viking graveyard.
+According to chronicler Dudo of Saint Quentin, who wrote the Historia Normannorum around the year 1000, warlord Rollo arrived by chance, during a storm, on the island of Walcheren in West Frisia, which led to fights between the Norsemen and the Zeelandic Frisians.
+After some plundering in this part of Frisia, Rollo moved to Normandy.
+Also interesting, and implying a (raiding) connection between Frisians and Normans, is that Rollo was mentioned as the leader of the Scaldi, also known as Scaldingi, which were the River Scheldt Vikings of Zeelandic Frisia (Van der Tuuk 2025).
+Check for more of our blog posts Frisia, a Viking graveyard and Walcheren Island.
+Once the Sodom and Gomorrah of the North Sea.

 fLtR Charlton Heston (Chyrsagon), Rosemary Forsyth (Bronwyn/Douane), Henry Wilcoxon (Frisian Prince)